syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 #### Customizing borders

-SfDataGrid allows to customize the grid borders by using `GridLineType` property.
-Following are the lists of options available to customize the grid borders.
+SfDataGrid allows you to customize the grid borders by using `GridLineType` property.
+Following are the options available to customize the grid borders.

 * Both
 * Horizontal